UntitledModGame/umg-mods/effects/planning.md

 - propertyEffect:
     - modify property, when condition
-- frameEffect:
-    - do something each frame, when condition
 - componentEffect:
-    - ensure a component exists / change a component, when condition This is useful for stuff like `ent.fireResistance`, because we can set `ent.fireResistance=true` without needing to tap into the q-bus.
+    - ensure a component exists / change a component, when condition
 - triggerEffect:
     - triggers an ability by listening to events from an event-bus.
     - (We dont need targets/filters here, since we will emit an event.